Zakaria-Dahi/Linear_Regression_Economic_Data/README.md

 - The data are real-life and extracted using the API of the Spanish national insitute of statistcs (https://www.ine.es/).
 - The data have been recorded monthly during 15 years from  2003 to 2017.
-- The data has been used  before in our work "A Machine Learning-Based Approach for Economics-Tailored Applications: The Spanish Case Study"
+- The data has been used  before in our work "**A Machine Learning-Based Approach for Economics-Tailored Applications: The Spanish Case Study**"

 **About the Metrics:**
 - Four regression metrics are provide: Mean Absolute Error (MAE), Mean Square Error (MSE), Root Mean Square Error (RMSE), and R sqaure.